Katy B: 2013–2014: Little Red

-2015–present: Honey
+2015–2021: Honey and Peace and Offerings

 In October 2015, Katy provided vocals, along with Tinie Tempah on "Turn the Music Louder (Rumble)", a re-worked version of British DJ KDA's track "Rumble".
 It topped the UK charts becoming Katy's first UK number one single.

 In December 2015, Katy confirmed in a backstage interview at Capital FM's Jingle Bell Ball that her third studio album would be called Honey and would be released sometime in 2016.
 It was also confirmed that a track of the same name would feature.
 The album was released on 22 April 2016, containing 14 songs.

 On 5 August 2021, Katy announced "Under My Skin" as the lead single from her EP, Peace and Offerings.
 Katy released Peace and Offerings on 5 November 2021.

-Katy is rumoured to be working on her next studio album and snippets have been shared from other various artists who she has been collaborating with confirming that she is back with a lot more music.
+2022–present

+On 21 March 2023, Katy released the single "Paradise", in collaboration with Kings of the Rollers.
+The single debuted at number 93 on the UK Singles Downloads Chart ten days later.

+Personal life

+Katy is a Crystal Palace supporter.

 Political views

-In November 2019, along with 34 other musicians, Katy signed a letter endorsing the Labour Party leader Jeremy Corbyn in the 2019 UK general election with a call to end austerity.
+On 25 November 2019, along with 35 other musicians, Katy signed a letter endorsing the Labour Party leader Jeremy Corbyn in the 2019 UK general election with a call to end austerity.